Gridiron!

 Gridiron! is a 1986 sports video game developed by Bethesda Softworks and published by Electronic Arts.
-The game was the first title of Maryland studio, founded by MIT graduate Christopher Weaver and lead programmer Ed Fletcher, who aimed to create a more realistic sports simulation game.
+The game was the first title of the Maryland studio, founded by MIT graduate Christopher Weaver and lead programmer Ed Fletcher, who aimed to create a more realistic sports simulation game.

 Gameplay

 The player can input commands to determine the play the football players will execute.
 The football field is viewed from an overhead perspective and displays the football players as colored dots.

 Gridiron! is a sports game in which one or two players act as the coach for an American football team, calling plays to direct the football players.
 The football field is viewed from a top-down perspective and the football players are represented on the field by colored dots.
 The statistics for players are provided on an NFL DataDisc.

 Development and release

 Gridiron! was developed by Bethesda Softworks, a Maryland-based studio founded by Christopher Weaver in 1986.
 Weaver created the game with lead programmer Ed Fletcher—a colleague from Weaver's consulting company Media Technology—who suggested entering the video game market.
 A football game was chosen as an initial project due to Fletcher's knowledge and interest in the game.
 Weaver lacked knowledge of the sport but had experience with physics and display interaction as a MIT science graduate.
 Production was "extremely frugal" according to Weaver, with development taking place from his home in Bethesda.
 Developing the tools and physics engine from scratch, the pair aimed to address the limitations of contemporary sports games' capabilities to simulate reality.

 Electronic Arts entered an agreement with Bethesda Softworks to further market and distribute Gridiron! in return for developing a licensed John Madden football title, a game that the publisher had been developing since 1984.
 In 1988, Bethesda Softworks filed a $7.3 million lawsuit against the publisher on the claim that they had ceased release of Gridiron! to integrate major portions of the game into the Madden title.
 The case settled out of court for an undisclosed sum.
 Weaver retrospectively named this one of the "worst" decisions made in his company, considering Bethesda Softworks' contributions to its engine and technology to have "heavily influenced" its success.
 John Madden Football was later published by Electronic Arts in 1988.